I’m a resident: is it time to buy disability insurance?

 When you begin your residency, you will likely be given the opportunity to participate in an employee benefits program that will include various insurance plans, such as health insurance, life insurance and even disability income insurance.
-It’s important for you to review these plans and consider their benefits and features, your family situation, and your financial obligations.
+It’s important for you to review these coverage options and consider their benefits and features, your family situation, and your financial obligations.
 While a nice base, the type of coverage and the benefits offered may not provide the level of protection that you need as a resident physician.

 Supplemental disability insurance fills the gaps

 Employer sponsored disability insurance is an important employee benefit, but on its own it may not offer you the protection you need as a resident physician.
-Most employer sponsored plans offer a monthly disability benefit that would fall well below the amount you may need for ongoing living expenses should you become disabled and are unable to work.
+Most employer sponsored coverage offers a monthly disability benefit that would fall well below the amount you may need for ongoing living expenses should you become disabled and are unable to work.
 On top of that, depending on how the premiums for your employer sponsored disability income insurance are paid, your disability benefit may be taxable.
 This would leave you with less monthly income.

 Don’t overlook additional benefits, features, and optional riders.

 You should also weigh other benefits and features when purchasing supplemental disability income insurance.
-Look for a plan that offers you a future increase option.
+Look for coverage that offers you a future increase option.
 This may allow you an increase in benefits with no health questions or medical exam in the future as your income increases.
 Another important feature to consider is a student loan payoff provision.
 This would pay a fixed amount to your lending institution to reduce or pay off your medical school loan debt.
 This benefit can range from $150,000 to $250,000 and is paid in addition to the monthly benefit specified in the policy.
 Often this benefit is only payable should you become completely and permanently disabled.

-Most disability income plans offer additional riders.
+Most disability income insurance offers additional riders.
 A cost of living adjustment rider, also known as COLA, is an optional add-on that will increase your monthly benefit to keep pace with inflation.
 Another common rider available is a catastrophic disability rider.
 This rider provides additional funds, above the normal disability benefits, in the event you have a catastrophic disability.
 These additional benefits are to help pay for the care needed as a result of your disabling injury or illness.

 Maintaining the right amount of physician disability insurance is important at this stage in your career.
 Your current financial obligations are significant and your biggest earning years are ahead of you.
 A disabling accident or illness could have a devastating impact on your income potential and the investment you have made in your medical training.
 Securing supplemental disability income insurance is an important step toward protecting yourself and your family with an income during a period of disability.

-Finding affordable disability insurance
+Finding a less expensive disability insurance option

 Securing quality disability insurance protection can be done within the limited budget of a resident physician.
 There are a variety of factors that can influence the price of the coverage, and understanding the difference is important as you shop.

-As you shop for disability insurance it’s important that you weigh the costs and benefits of different policies over the course of your career to find the best plan that meets your financial needs.
+As you shop for disability insurance it’s important that you weigh the costs and benefits of different policies over the course of your career to find the best coverage that meets your financial needs.

 No time like the present

 No one can predict when a disabling injury or illness might occur, so It’s important that physicians maintain the right amount of disability insurance.
 Buying when you are young and just starting out makes sense.
 You shoulder significant risk—limited income and debt—and a disability of any magnitude could quickly result in financial hardship.
 Also, the younger you are when you buy your disability insurance, the more affordable the premiums will be.
 Building an income protection plan with disability insurance is not a one-time event.
-Instead, you should review the plans you have annually to make sure your coverage meets the growing demands of your career.
+Instead, you should review the insurance you have annually to make sure your coverage meets the growing demands of your career.

 The bottom line

 Disability insurance is designed to provide you an income if you’re unable to work due to a disabling illness or injury.
 And while you may have coverage through the teaching hospital where you are training, that coverage on its own may not meet your financial obligations.
 Is that a risk you’re willing to take?
-Understand your options to secure the right amount of disability income insurance to protect yourself and your financial future.
+Understand your options to secure the right amount of disability income insurance to help protect yourself and your financial future.